DEFRA/adp-documentation/docs/Platform-Architecture/adp-portal/adp-copilot.md

 ![ADP Copilot Architecture](../../images/diagrams/adp-copilot.png)

-The ADP Copilot is built using the following components/
+The ADP Copilot is built using the following components:

 ### ADP Documentation - Azure Pipeline